acme-groovy/acmenifi/README.md

 Helpers for groovy script processor in NiFi.

+Actually it's a try to minimize scripting required to work with some standard formats in apache-nifi

 ## how to use it in nifi

 there are two ways of usage